AlisaMartyanova/devops/app_python/CI.md

 * #### Authors

 Store authors in Action metadata to promote code ownership to be in charge of maintaining the action and answer questions about it.

+## CI practices for Jenkins

+* #### Keep Jenkins Secure At All Times

+Jenkins does not perform any security checks within the default configuration.
+This implies that any user accessing the website can execute any random code on the Jenkins master.
+It is recommended to secure Jenkins and configure the ‘Configure Global Security’ option.

+* #### Always Backup The “JENKINS_HOME” Directory

+Jenkins home directory contains lots of data, including job configurations, build logs, plugin configs, etc. that we cannot afford to lose.
+This can be accomplished through plugins offered by Jenkins or configuring a job to take backup.

+* #### Setup A Different Job/Project For Each Maintenance Or Development Branch Created

+Setting up different jobs/projects for each branch helps you support parallel development efforts and maximize the advantage of sleuthing issues, thereby reducing risk and allowing developers to be more productive.

+* #### Build A Scalable Jenkins Pipeline

+Shared Libraries offer a version-controlled Pipeline code that can be stored and accessed from your source control management compared to a common programming library.

+* #### Manage Declarative Syntax/Declarative Pipelines

+Declarative Pipelines configuration tells a system what to do, shifting the complexity of ‘how to do’ to the system.

+* #### Monitor Your CI/CD Pipeline

+Having a broken CI/CD pipeline can potentially stall your development team.
+Also, external dependencies like cloud services, network, testing services might affect your CI/CD pipeline, and you need to know when these occasional failures become significant enough to warrant action.